SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/USERMANUAL.md

 1. **Interactive Drawing Interface:** The user can define nodes, trains with their routes and attributes to create a comprehensive Netzgrafik.
 The editor offers an user-friendly drag-and-drop interface, allowing the user to easily draw the Netzgrafik and position the nodes.
-This has a direct impact on the edges, such as trainrun sections and transitions.
+This has a direct impact on the graphical edge progression, such as trainrun sections and transitions.
 The Netzgrafik always remains clear and easy to read.
 Additionally, connections between trains within a node can be defined using drag-and-drop.
 This intuitive function simplifies the creation and customization of the network layout.

 2. **Graphic timetable (Streckengrafik):**
    All lines (trainruns) defined in the Netzgrafik can be transferred into a graphical timetable